sunilkumarreddypunnati/python-string-data-structure/README.md

 ---

-## 👨‍💻 About Me
+### 👨‍💻 About Me
-📊 **Sunil Kumar Reddy Punnati**
+- 📊 Sunil Kumar Reddy Punnati
-🎓 MCA Graduate | 💼 Data Analyst Intern | 📍 Tirupati, India
+- 🎓 MCA Graduate | 💼 Data Analyst Intern
+- 📍 Tirupati, India

-I’m passionate about Python programming, data analysis, and building impactful dashboards.
+- 💡 Passionate about Python, data analysis, and building impactful dashboards
-This repository is part of my journey to **become an industry-ready Data Analyst / Software Developer**.
+- 🚀 Actively preparing for full-time roles in data analytics and software development

 I believe in **learning by doing**, and this project reflects my commitment to mastering Python fundamentals with **clean, structured coding**.